sach1312/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - **Residual block**
   - ResNets are built out of Residual blocks.
   - ![](Images/08.png)
-  -
+  - There are two connections, the 'main' and the 'shortcut/skip connection'.
-  - They add a shortcut/skip connection before the second activation.
+  - They add a shortcut/skip connection before the ReLU nonlinearity, so what passes into the ReLU block is not just `z[l+2]`, it is `z[l+2]+a[l]`.
   - The authors of this block find that you can train a deeper NNs using stacking this block.
   - [[He et al., 2015.
 Deep residual networks for image recognition]](https://arxiv.org/abs/1512.03385)
 - **Residual Network**
   - Are a NN that consists of some Residual blocks.
+Any network without skip connections is a 'plain network'.
   - ![](Images/09.png)
+  - The above network has **5** residual blocks.
   - These networks can go deeper without hurting the performance.
 In the normal NN - Plain networks - the theory tell us that if we go deeper we will get a better solution to our problem, but because of the vanishing and exploding gradients problems the performance of the network suffers as it goes deeper.
 Thanks to Residual Network we can go deeper as we want now.
   - ![](Images/10.png)
   - On the left is the normal NN and on the right are the ResNet.
 As you can see the performance of ResNet increases as the network goes deeper.
   - In some cases going deeper won't effect the performance and that depends on the problem on your hand.
-  - Some people are trying to train 1000 layer now which isn't used in practice.
+  - Some people are trying to train 1000 layer now (which isn't used in practice), but the idea is this: even with a network that big, ResNets are still very effective.
   - [He et al., 2015.
 Deep residual networks for image recognition]

 ### Why ResNets work

+- We know that for a network to do well on a test set, the minimum requirement and assumption is for it to perform well on the training set.
+As ResNets perform well enough on even very deep networks, we can play this to our advantage.
-- Lets see some example that illustrates why resNet work.
+- Let's see an example that illustrates why ResNet work.

   - We have a big NN as the following:

     - `X --> Big NN --> a[l]`

-  - Lets add two layers to this network as a residual block:
+  - Let's add two layers to this network as a residual block:

     - `X --> Big NN --> a[l] --> Layer1 --> Layer2 --> a[l+2]`
-    - And a`[l]` has a direct connection to `a[l+2]`
+    - And a`[l]` has a direct (skip) connection to `a[l+2]`

   - Suppose we are using RELU activations.

   - Then:

     - ```
-      a[l+2] = g( z[l+2] + a[l] )
+      a[l+2] = g( z[l+2] + a[l] )  #a[2] comes from skip connection we just added
       	   = g( W[l+2] a[l+1] + b[l+2] + a[l] )
       ```

-  - Then if we are using L2 regularization for example, `W[l+2]` will be zero.
-Lets say that `b[l+2]` will be zero too.
+  - Then if we are using L2 regularization, `W[l+2]` will shrink.

-  - Then `a[l+2] = g( a[l] ) = a[l]` with no negative values.
+  - If `W[l+2]` goes to zero (and for the sake for argument `b[l+2]` goes to zero), then `a[l+2] = g( a[l] ) = a[l]`.
+Why `a[l]`?
+It's because `a[l]` is the output of a ReLU block (and is non-negative), so the ReLU return the non-negative value only.

-  - This show that identity function is easy for a residual block to learn.
-And that why it can train deeper NNs.
+  - This show that identity function is easy for a residual block to learn, i.e. we got `a[l]=a[l+2]` even when we added two extra layers.

-  - Also that the two layers we added doesn't hurt the performance of big NN we made.
+  - Therefore, if we wish to train deeper NNs, but some layers actually don't possess much significance, ResNets ensure that the identity function is easily learnt and make the network behave as thought the two layers did not exist.
+Therefore, it makes it easier for us to train deeper networks.

+  - Another point to note: if I added two extra layers to a plain net, it is actually difficult for such a network to pick the right parameters to learn an identity function properly.
+It cannot be guaranteed that the performance of plain nets will not worsen in case more layers are added.

+ - In case of ResNets, we are guaranteed that worst case, the ResNet just learns the identity function; in the best case, it learns more.
+Therefore, we are guaranteed that in case more layers are added, performance will either remain the same/improve.

-  - Hint: dimensions of z[l+2] and a[l] have to be the same in resNets.
-In case they have different dimensions what we put a matrix parameters (Which can be learned or fixed)
+  - Hint: dimensions of z[l+2] and a[l] have to be the same in resNets (this is why most ResNets use 'same' convolutions).
+In case they have different dimensions, we multiply by a matrix `Ws` to ensure equality of dimensions (which can be either learned or fixed).

-    - `a[l+2] = g( z[l+2] + ws * a[l] ) # The added Ws should make the dimensions equal`
+    - `a[l+2] = g( z[l+2] + Ws * a[l] ) # The added Ws should make the dimensions equal`
-    - ws also can be a zero padding.
+    - `Ws` also can be a zero padding.

-- Using a skip-connection helps the gradient to backpropagate and thus helps you to train deeper networks
+- Using a skip-connection helps the gradient to backpropagate and thus helps you to train deeper networks.

 - Lets take a look at ResNet on images.

   - Here are the architecture of **ResNet-34**:
   - ![](Images/resNet.jpg)
   - All the 3x3 Conv are same Convs.
   - Keep it simple in design of the network.
   - spatial size /2 => # filters x2
   - No FC layers, No dropout is used.